visig9/lolinote-spec/spec-2.0.md

 ## Basic Terms & Concepts

-- *Lolinote Instance*: The largest unit of Lolinote specification.
+- *Lolinote Repository*: The largest unit of Lolinote specification.
-- *Instance Root*: A specific directory contain a whole *Lolinote Instance*.
+- *Repository Root*: A specific directory contain a whole *Lolinote Repository*.
-- *Instance Configuration Folder*: A specific directory named `.lolinote` under the *Lolinote Instance Root*.
+- *Repository Configuration Directory*: A specific directory named `.lolinote` under the *Lolinote Repository Root*.
-- *Note*: A basic unit in a *Lolinote Instance*.
+- *Note*: A basic unit in a *Lolinote Repository*.
 Each notes are independent with the others.
     - *Simple Note*: Basic type of *Note* (in file form).
     - *Complex Note*: Advanced type of *Note* (in directory form), support attachments.
-- *Noise*: Some filesystem entries exist in Lolinote Instance but should be ignored and keep it in-place.
+- *Noise*: Some filesystem entries exist in Lolinote Repository but should be ignored and keep it in-place.
-- *Filename Extension*: the portion of filename after the last `.`.
+- *Filename Extension*: the portion of filename after the last `.`, not include the last `.` itself.
-- *Main Filename*: the portion of filename before the last `.`.
+- *Main Filename*: the portion of filename before the last `.`, not include the last `.` itself.

-Here is a example of a *Lolinote Instance*:
+Here is a example of a *Lolinote Repository*:

 ```
 any-path-in-filesystem/
-    lolinote-root-folder/           # Instance Root
+    lolinote-root-folder/           # Repository Root
-        .lolinote/                  # Instance Configuration Folder
+        .lolinote/                  # Repository Configuration Directory
         2017-car-review.txt         # a Simple Note - filename extension: txt, main filename: 2017-car-review
         boardgame-story/            # a Complex Note
             index.html